Looking to find top bloggers in your market niche so you can expand your affiliate program and start working with major influencers in your industry?

-One great way to add more bloggers to your overall list is find out if there are any bloggers or influencers in your industry that already know about your business and are talking about it.
+One great way to add more bloggers to your overall list is to find out if there are any bloggers or influencers in your industry that already know about your business and are talking about it.
 This can make your pitching process that much easier, as well.

 Use a tool like Brandmentions to make sure you don’t miss a single online mention of your business.

 You can also see which niches are talking about you and your business, potentially helping you to find wider niches.
-Not only that, but checking in on who is mentioning your brand can really help you with your online reputation management.
+Not only that but checking in on who is mentioning your brand can really help you with your online reputation management.

 You can find even more bloggers by searching relevant hashtags on social media and seeing who is using those in their content.

-Some blog niches even have their own hashtags, like #lbloggers for lifestyle bloggers or #psblogger for plus-sized and body positive bloggers.
+Some blog niches even have their own hashtags, like #lbloggers for lifestyle bloggers or #psblogger for plus-sized and body-positive bloggers.